-Install sediment trap in supply line as shown in Figure 14, page 12.
+We recommend that you install a sediment trap in supply line as shown in Figure 12.
 Locate sediment trap where it is within reach for cleaning.
+Install in piping system between fuel supply and heater.
 Locate sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.

-CAUTION: Avoid damage to control.
-Hold fitting with wrench when connecting it to gas piping and/or fittings.
+A CAUTION: Avoid damage to regulator.
+Hold gas regulator with wrench when connecting it to gas piping and/or fittings.